 Easy Dinner Recipes on a Budget

 Protein-packed foods don’t always have to include meat, which can be expensive.
-In fact, if you have already blown your food budget for the month there are alternatives.
+In fact, if you have already blown your food budget for the month, there are alternatives.
 A go-to weekday meal is seasoned lentils with rice and roasted carrots.
 The lentils make any meal filling while it’s packed with protein.
-In addition, dry lentils can be as low as 99 cents at Target.
-You can also get a bag of rice at the Dollar Store for $1.
-Carrots are also less than a dollar so in short, you can make dinner for less than $4 for a family of four.
+Also, dry lentils can be as low as 99 cents at Target.
+If you don’t like lentils, try other legumes like chickpeas or black beans.
+You can also get a bag of rice at the Dollar Tree for $1.
+Carrots are also less than a dollar, so in short, you can make dinner for less than $4 for a family of four.

-In addition, homecooked meals like veggie soup in the Crock-Pot and roasted vegetables are not only cost-efficient, but they fill your family up for longer than the drive-thru.
+Homecooked meals like veggie soup in the Crock-Pot and roasted vegetables are not only cost-efficient, but they fill your family up for longer than the drive-thru.
 In fact, cheap dinners don’t mean scrimping on the taste.
 Making Crock-Pot or even Instant Pot chilis are both budget-friendly and can last for days.
-Furthermore, chili one night can be chili-mac and scallions the next if you have pasta on hand.
+You can even repurpose chili, eat it with meatballs or sausage one night, and then use it as a pasta sauce the next- pouring it over pasta, zucchini noodles, or even gnocchi.

 Master Budgeter in the Kitchen

 A trick that seasoned thrifty moms know is to buy in bulk when things go on sale for cheap dinner ideas.
 Also, look for bone-in meats that you can toss in either your Crock-Pot or your Instant Pot for tender fall-off-the-bone stews.
 Your family doesn’t have to live on grilled cheese or peanut butter and jelly to eat well on a budget.
-In fact, going back to easy, old-fashioned simple recipes can help families feel in control of their food budget while nourishing their family with crowd-pleasers at the dinner table.
+In fact, going back to easy, old-fashioned simple recipes can help families feel in control of their food budget while nourishing their family with crowd-pleasers at the dinner table that even picky eaters will love.